IBM/UQ360/README.md

 data scientist-oriented introduction.
 The [complete API](https://uq360.readthedocs.io/) is also available.

 We have developed the package with extensibility in mind.
 This library is still in development.
-We encourage the contribution of your uncertianty estimation algorithms, metrics and applications.
+We encourage the contribution of your uncertainty estimation algorithms, metrics and applications.
 To get started as a contributor, please join the #uq360-users or #uq360-developers channel of the [AIF360 Community on Slack](https://aif360.slack.com) by requesting an invitation [here](https://join.slack.com/t/aif360/shared_invite/zt-5hfvuafo-X0~g6tgJQ~7tIAT~S294TQ).